What Not To Do In Ireland: Avoid These Tourists Mistakes in Ireland

 Skip the Islands

-There are actually a number of islands you can visit in Ireland.
+Visiting one of the many Irish islands is one of the best things you can do while in Ireland.
 Perhaps the two most famous are the Skellig Islands and the Aran Islands.
 I personally haven’t made it to the Skellig Islands yet, only heard that they’re amazing, firmly planting them on my Ireland bucket list for the next trip.
 I have however been to two of the three Aran Islands and can’t sing their praises enough.
 It’s like stepping back in time, the scenery is dramatic, and of course, the people are fantastic.

 Inisheer Island - the Smallest of the Aran Islands